shawnweisfeld/Smart-Video-Portal-Demo/readme.md

     > Here we are setting up a super simple deployment, however in the real world we would likely want to deploy to multiple environments with signoffs between each.
 VisualStudio.com has a great build/release pipeline that can handle these more complex requirements.

     > Generate the GitHub token [here](https://github.com/settings/tokens).
 I gave mine the following permissions admin:repo_hook, notifications

+1. You should now see our simple hello world app running.
+Now we have our environment all setup and we can begin adding functionality.

+### Lets upload our video to Azure Blob storage

+1. Create a storage account to store our video

+    ```bash
+    az storage account create -n svpdstorageaccount -g svpdResourceGroup -l "South Central US" --sku Standard_LRS
+    ```

+1. Get the admin key for our storage account.
+Azure creates 2 keys a primary and a secondary allowing for seamless key rotations.

+    ```bash
+    az storage account keys list -n svpdstorageaccount -g svpdResourceGroup
+    ```

+1. Create a storage container to place our uploaded video

+    ```bash
+    az storage container create -n uploadedvideo --account-name svpdstorageaccount --account-key YOURKEY
+    ```

+1.